derSascha/stratosphere/README.md

-# Stratosphere - "Streaming" Distribution
+# Stratosphere Streaming Distribution

-Based on official "Ozone" Distribution from github.com/stratosphere/stratosphere
+_"Big Data looks tiny from Stratosphere."_

-Stratosphere-Streaming is a modification of the official Stratosphere "Ozone" distribution, optimized for stream processing applications.
+Stratosphere-Streaming is a modification of the official Stratosphere distribution, optimized for stream processing applications.
 The goal is to provide and enforce QoS guarantees (latency, throughput) on large scale streaming workflows with hundreds of compute nodes.

 Currently, it is implemented as a plugin and patchset inside Stratosphere's Nephele layer.
 Stratosphere's PACT layer does not suit itself to stream processing and has been removed.